How to Register Your UA with the FAA

 The FAA DroneZone website is the official platform provided by the Federal Aviation Administration (FAA) for drone pilots to register their unmanned aircraft and to manage their certification.

-You will be assigned a unique registration number that identifies your drone in the FAA database.
+Here, you will go through the process to be assigned a unique registration number that identifies your drone in the FAA database.

 Registration requires providing the following specific information: